teambit/docs/docs/aspects/teambit.harmony/node/node.docs.md

 React implements several component templates:

-* `node-component` a bsaic Node component.
+- `node-component` a basic Node component.
-* `node-extension` boilerplate for customizing configuration.
+- `node-extension` boilerplate for customizing configuration.

 Use any of these templates with the `bit create` command: